-You won’t need a deep fryer with toxic vegetable oil for this recipe because you aren’t deep frying this fried chicken — you’re baking it.
+You won’t need a deep fryer filled with overly processed vegetable oil for this recipe because you aren’t deep frying it — you’re baking it.

-Rest assured though this low-carb, gluten-free, fried chicken recipe tastes just like fried chicken, and even gets golden brown like your classic fried chicken recipes.
+Rest assured though, this low-carb, gluten-free, keto fried chicken recipe tastes just like your old favorites and even gets golden brown and crispy like the classic versions.

 #1: Supports Heart Health

-When you think of fried chicken heart health may not be the first thing that comes to mind.
-But with ingredients specifically chosen for their health-boosting qualities, you’re doing your body and health some favors.
+When you think of fried chicken, heart health may not be the first thing that comes to mind.
+But with ingredients specifically chosen for their health-boosting qualities, you’re doing your body good.

-For example; eggs are a great source of the carotenoid lutein.
-In fact, the beautiful yellow color in the center of your eggs comes from this phytonutrient.
+For example, eggs are a great source of the carotenoid lutein.
+In fact, the yellow color in the center of your eggs comes from this nutrient.
 Lutein is also found in the marigold flower, giving it that brilliant golden color.

 But the real benefit of lutein isn’t just its ability to enhance the color of eggs and flowers — research shows it may also boost heart health.

-In a systematic review on the connection between lutein consumption and cardiovascular health, researchers concluded that higher dietary intakes of lutein is associated with a lowered risk of heart disease and stroke[*].
+In a systematic review on the connection between lutein consumption and cardiovascular health, researchers concluded that higher dietary intake of lutein is associated with a lowered risk of heart disease and stroke[*].

 #2: Boosts Immunity

-But allicin is just one of the many compounds in garlic that can support immune health.
-Garlic consumption reduces the duration and intensity of common colds and flu, and may do so by enhancing the function of your immune cells[*][*].
+Allicin is just one of the many compounds in garlic that can support immune health.
+Garlic consumption reduces the duration and intensity of common colds and flu and may do so by enhancing the function of your immune cells[*][*].

-Paprika contains a compound called capsaicin, which gives this pepper its spicy hot flavor.
+Paprika is another good-for-you spice in this recipe.
+It contains a compound called capsaicin, which gives this pepper its spicy hot flavor.
 Research shows that capsaicin can aid your immune defenses and boost your body’s ability to defend against autoimmune diseases[*].